Hindu temple: Plan

 A predominant number of Hindu temples exhibit the perfect-square grid principle.
 However, there are some exceptions.
 For example, the Telika Mandir in Gwalior, built in the 8th century CE, is not a square but a rectangle in 2:3 proportion.
 Further, the temple explores a number of structures and shrines in 1:1, 1:2, 1:3, 2:5, 3:5 and 4:5 ratios.
 These ratios are exact, suggesting that the architect intended to use these harmonic ratios, and the rectangle pattern was not a mistake, nor an arbitrary approximation.
 Other examples of non-square harmonic ratios are found at the Naresar temple site of Madhya Pradesh and at the Nakti-Mata temple near Jaipur, Rajasthan.
 Michael Meister suggests that these exceptions mean that the ancient Sanskrit manuals for temple building were guidelines, and Hinduism permitted its artisans flexibility in expression and aesthetic independence.

-The symbolism
+Symbolism

 A Hindu temple is a symbolic reconstruction of the universe and the universal principles that enable everything in it to function.
 The temples reflect Hindu philosophy and its diverse views on the cosmos and on truth.